jbakic/Shielded.Gossip/README.md

 CanDelete property becomes true, it will be deleted.
 CanDelete should only depend on the state of the object and nothing else.

 What happens if a removed key gets revived later is up to you.
-If you're handling KeyMissing events, you can restore the tombstone from an external storage when needed.
-Or you can react to Changed events and, when a new item is added which should not be there, simply remove it again.
+You can react to Changed events and, when a new item is added which should not be there, simply remove it again.

 ## Expiry